gsbcamargo/gsbcamargo/README.md

 :uk: / :us:
 ### My name is **Gabriel Schreiner**

-### and I'm a lifelong learner, currently working mostly with TypeScript (Angular) and some Java.
+### and I'm a lifelong learner, currently working mostly with Java.
 I used to work as a lawyer before that.

 #### My personal interests in the tech field are Software Engineering, Programming Languages and their paradigms!